MarketDataApp/documentation/api/rate-limiting.md

 For users working with options, take care before repeatly requesting quotes for an entire option chain. **Each option symbol included in the response will consume a request**.
 If you were to download the entire SPX option chain (which has 20,000+ option symbols), you would exhaust your request limit very quickly.
 Use our extensive option chain filtering parameters to request only the strikes/expirations you need.
 :::

-## Headers to Manage The Rate Limit
+## Headers to Manage the Rate Limit
 We provide the following headers in our responses to help you manage the rate limit and throttle your applications when necessary:

 - `X-Api-RateLimit-Limit`: The maximum number of requests you're permitted to make (per day for Free/Starter/Trader plans or per minute for commercial users).